dmcclory/Mystery/README.md

 - custom code - block is passed in, evaluated at each step
   - augment it

+- watchpoints?

+- wow, if you modify the inputs at a certain step
+  - and check to see if the error occurs ....

 - don't stomp on an already defined set_trace_func
-  - maybe you can have more than one by default?
+  - can't have more than one by default?
-  - NOPE
   - but you can use set_trace_func itself to capture new trace funcs
+  - you could *maybe* grab the proc being passed in to another set_trace_fun
     - nope, can't capture the procs which are passed to set trace func
-  - (though of course, I could)
-  - or you could block anyone else from using set trace_func
-  - or just puts some output before letting it run
-  - you could use raise to prevent code from running
-    - but you can't have a globa rescue w/o a begin, it looks like

-- list of variables to watch
-- list of variables to exclude
-- list of functions to watch

-- watchpoints?

-- wow, if you modify the inputs at a certain step
-  - and check to see if the error occurs ....

 - statsd output?

-- random
+- random Qs
+  - other rubies?
     - works with JRuby
     - works with ruby 1.9

+  - does it trace methods you invoke in your own trace func?
+    - NOPE!
+"Tracing is disabled within the context of proc." - from ri docs